ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 {: style="text-align: center;"}

 1. The customer talks to the cashier to place their order.
-2. The cashier takes their order, put it in the database queue (with a `PENDING` status), so that free workers can take them on.
+2. The cashier takes their order, puts it in the database queue (with a `PENDING` status), so that free workers can take them on.
 The customer receives a reference number and sits on the side.
    The cashier is then free to take-on another order.
 3. A free worker takes on the order and prepares the meal.
 4. Once the worker is done preparing, he updates the status of the reference number from `PENDING` to `SUCCESS`.
-5. The LED displays this change, and the customer sees that his order is now done preparing.
+5. The LED displays this change, and the customer sees that his order is now done being prepared.
 He takes his order and goes on his merry way!

 So far we've familiarized ourselves with the concept of a task queue and how it plays out within the context of our favorite fastfood restaurant.
-Now, let's step-out of Mcdonalds and start seeing these components in a more abstracted manner.
+Now, let's step-out of Mcdonalds and start seeing these components in a more abstract manner.

 ## Stepping-out of Mcdonalds